Investigate a Range Top Fire with NFE

 Area of Greatest Fire Damage

-Instead of making any assumptions, NFE investigators follow NFPA 921 guidelines and use a systematic approach to uncover the fire’s most plausible origin.
+NFE investigators follow NFPA 921 guidelines and use a systematic approach to uncover the fire’s most plausible origin.
 They start by interviewing the insured to gather background information.
 Then they conduct a thorough inspection of the home’s exterior, carefully examining the entire perimeter before moving inside.
 By analyzing fire patterns and progressing from the least damaged areas to those with the most severe fire damage, investigators determine where the fire began.

 What Can the Evidence Tell You?